refirst11/react-page-fitter/readme.md

 - ref (optional): RefObject to the HTML element to be observe.
   If not set, observe the imported component.

-- location (require): Set a current dynamic pathname to the location.
-  This is the function execution trigger.

 - options (optional): viewport property values.

   1\. offsetX: A number representing the horizontal offset to use if the element fits.